sezanzeb/JsPlot3D/README.md

 ## Example

-Please also take a look at the source codes of https://github.com/sezanzeb/JsPlot3D/tree/master/test because there are quite a few examples that show what you can do with this tool, also when it comes to **animating**

 You can copy the following to a file.html and open it using your browser.
 It should work right away and show 6 datapoints in red, blue and green and a legend below it that explainins the colors and the axes

 ```html